 Object Description Mode Controls the tag remarking mode for this port.
 Classified: Use classified PCP/DEI values.
 Default: Use default PCP/DEI values.
 Mapped: Use mapped versions of QoS class and DP level.
 PCP/DEI Configuration Controls the default PCP and DEI values used when the mode is set to Default.
-(QoS class, DP level) to (PCP, DEI) Mapping Controls the mapping of the classified (QoS class, DP level) to (PCP, DEI) values when the mode is set to Mapped .
+(QoS class, DP level) Controls the mapping of the classified (QoS class, DP level) to (PCP, to (PCP, DEI) values when the mode is set to Mapped.
+Mapping